cyberark/conjur-service-broker/CONTRIBUTING.md

    from your local machine).

 When releasing a new version of the Service Broker, you will need to include a ZIP file with the release of the repository with all dependencies.

+1. Verify that `dev/manifest.txt` includes all relevant top-level directories and files.
+   These will be copied into a temporary `pkg` directory used when zipping, to avoid including unnecessary files in our ZIP.
-Running the `./dev/build` script will run `bundle pack --all`, which creates a `vendor/cache/` directory with the project dependencies.
+1. Run the `./dev/build` script, which will run `bundle pack --all`, which creates a `vendor/cache/` directory with the project dependencies.
 It will also produce a ZIP file of the project which includes this directory.
-The ZIP file should be uploaded to the release in GitHub; it will be used to build the VMWare Tanzu tile.
+1. Attach the ZIP file to the release draft; it will be used to build the VMWare Tanzu tile.

 ### Tracking Dependencies